 - 1 tsp balsamic vinegar

-- In a blender grind oats and flaxseed into flour.
-In a bowl combine with the rest of the ingredients until smooth.
+- In a blender grind oats and flaxseed into flour, transfer to a bowl.
+Blend the milk and banana until smooth and pour along with the other ingredients into the bowl, combine until smooth.

 - Heat the waffle iron well and grease with some vegan butter.
 Add the batter and bake for 4 - 5 minutes until brown.